 Opioid Recovery: Get Organized

-Most opioid abusers tend to be disorganized.
+Opioid abusers tend to be disorganized.
 When our lives are in chaos, we don’t always handle situations as we should and we open the door to making poor decisions and allowing undo stress in our lives.
 In recovery, it is important to get away from the chaos and disorganization in life as much as possible.

 Organization changes a person’s attitude and mood and is helpful towards life long recovery.
 Those who have struggled with opioid addiction tend to fail on finishing the basic daily tasks.
-They probably fell behind on basic care of themselves; their hair may look unkept, clothes not clean, etc. Normal basic tasks such as cleaning the house, getting groceries, paying bills, and mowing the grass may have not been completed because an addict is ruled by instant gratification.
+They probably fell behind on basic care of themselves; their hair may look unkept, clothes not clean, etc. Likewise, normal basic tasks such as cleaning the house, getting groceries, paying bills, and mowing the grass may have not been completed because an addict is ruled by instant gratification.

 - Personal care – sleep, personal hygiene

-- Recovery – support group, counselling
+- Recovery – support group, counseling

 - Meals – grocery, prep, cooking, dishes